-An increase in prevalence of diabetes by no more than 0.2% (in line with previous prevalence increase across Essex) This area will raise awareness of trends in diabetes among public health professionals and Local Authorities and measures the prevalence of diabetes within the population.
+An increase in the prevalence of diabetes by o.2% (in line with previous prevalence increase across Essex).
+This area will raise awareness of trends in diabetes among public health professionals and Local Authorities and measures the prevalence of diabetes within the population.
 Diabetic complications (including cardiovascular, kidney, foot and eye diseases) result in considerable morbidity and have a detrimental impact on quality of life.
 Type 2 diabetes (approximately 90% of diagnosed cases) is partially preventable - it can be prevented or delayed by lifestyle changes (exercise, weight loss, healthy eating).
 Earlier detection of type 2 diabetes followed by effective treatment reduces the risk of developing diabetic complications.
-This area is a new measure in the Public Health Outcomes Framework and as such no baseline information is available to set targets at a Local Authority level.
+This area is a new measure in the Public Health Outcomes Framework.
+Data is available at a GP practice level but not yet by Local Authority boundary and as such no 2011/12 baseline information is available.
+Persons aged 17+, registered with GP practices, with type 2 Diabetes

-Essex Year to Date Position: 5.51% (2009/10)
+Essex Latest Position: 5.51% (2010/11) Population Measure

-Population Measure - A low figure represents good performance 3.2.8 Rate of alcohol related hospital admissions (per 100,000 population) Target:
+Rate of alcohol related hospital admissions (per 100,000 population) 3.2.8 Target:

-To keep rate of increase within 10% Alcohol misuse is the third-greatest overall contributor to ill health, after smoking and raised blood pressure.
+To keep rate of increase within 10%

+Alcohol misuse is the third-greatest overall contributor to ill health, after smoking and raised blood pressure.
 Alcohol consumption is a contributing factor to hospital admissions and deaths from a diverse range of conditions.
 Nationally, over 1 million hospital admissions related to alcohol in 2009/10.
 The Government has said that everyone has a role to play in reducing the harmful use of alcohol - this indicator is one of the key contributions by the Government (and the Department of Health) to promote measurable, evidence based prevention activities at a local level, together with a national ambition to reduce alcoholrelated hospital admission.
 There has been an increase in hospital admissions due to alcohol related circumstances over the last few years although Essex still tracks below the national position.

+Alcohol related hospital admissions
-Essex Year to Date Position: 1518 (2010/11)

-Population Measure - A low figure represents good performance
+Essex Latest Position: 1518 (2010/11) Population Measure - A low figure represents good performance

-3.2.9 Take up of health screening programmes
+Take up of health screening programmes 3.2.9 Target:

-Target:

-North cluster offer 60,860 health checks with uptake of 45,645.
-In south cluster, offer 37,469 with uptake of 28,101 This measure looks at the take up rate of offered NHS health checks.
+2012/13: North cluster to offer 60,860 health checks with uptake of 45,645 (75%).
+South cluster, to offer 37,469 with uptake of 28,101 (75%).
+This measure looks at the take up rate of offered NHS health checks.
 Data collected for this area will provide information on the number of NHS Health Checks that are conducted, providing an indication of how well the programme is taken up and how accessible it is.
 An increased uptake is important to identify early signs of poor health leading to opportunities for early interventions.
+Take up of offered NHS health checks

-Essex Year to Date Position: 10% (April - September 2011) Population Measure - A high figure represents good performance Target:
+Essex Latest Position: 10% (April - September 2011) Population Measure - A high figure represents good performance 3.2.10 Target: